horia141/horia141.github.io/_drafts/2016-12-06-stay-in-school.md

 ---

 [1](#footnote1) There's a grain of salt to that accusation though.
 The curricula is outdated at many universities.
 Some courses which look nice on paper, end up being shitty in practice, because of bad professors or bad working conditions.
+[2](#footnote2) This will probably not go on forever.
+But it will for the time you're in university and the first few years of the career.
+Even after that, it's likely going to be a gradual reactivation of the tax.